-VA Deputy Secretary Pamela Powers will be hosting a new series of chats and live events, focusing on women Veterans and supporting the “Whole Woman Veteran.”
-The chats will close with remarks by VA’s Chief Veterans Experience Officer, Dr. Lynda Davis.
+VA Deputy Secretary Pamela Powers hosted new series of chats and live events, focusing on women Veterans and supporting the “Whole Woman Veteran.”
+The chats were closed with remarks by VA’s Chief Veterans Experience Officer, Dr. Lynda Davis.

 This four part series discusses:

 - Reproductive Health

 - Survivor’s Assistance